 - Theoretical ecology: thought and practice

-I’m interested in topics in theoretical ecology and population biology which explore how biodiversity affects ecological systems.
+I’m interested in topics in ecology and population biology which explore how biodiversity affects ecological systems.
 As well, I’m interested in where the ideas and methods of theoretical ecology come from, and how they are applied.
-As such, my research foregrounds conceptual and computational approaches, showing how theoretical insights resonate with empirical knowledge and ecological understanding.
+As such, my research foregrounds conceptual and computational approaches showing how theoretical insights resonate with empirical knowledge and ecological understanding.

 This connection between ecosystems we observe and theories which help us make sense of and manage them, is reflected in projects I have worked on collaboratively that apply a range of approaches (theory, quantitative, field and lab) to grasslands and aquatic systems.